Notice of request for public comment and submission to OMB of proposed collection of information.

 Please note that comments submitted in response to this Notice are public record.
 Before including any detailed personal information, you should be aware that your comments as submitted, including your personal information, will be available for public review.

-Abstract of proposed collection: Forms for this collection are completed by panel physicians for refugees, aliens seeking immigrant visas, and for some aliens seeking nonimmigrant visas to the United States.
-The collection records medical information necessary to determine whether refugees or visa applicants have medical conditions affecting the applicant's eligibility for a visa, or affecting the public health and requiring treatment.
+Forms for this collection are completed by panel physicians for refugees, aliens seeking immigrant visas, and for some aliens seeking nonimmigrant visas to the United States.
+The collection records medical Start Printed Page 67584information necessary to determine whether refugees or visa applicants have medical conditions affecting the applicant's eligibility for a visa, or affecting the public health and requiring treatment.

 End Supplemental Information